-Paula Pretlow is the newest trustee of The Harry and Jeanette Weinberg Foundation, beginning her term on January 1, 2018.
+Paula Pretlow is the newest Trustee of The Harry and Jeanette Weinberg Foundation, beginning her term on January 1, 2018.

-She has built a career helping company leaders maximize shareholder and stakeholder value—negotiating hundreds of millions in revenue across her career.
-Pretlow is a former Senior Vice President of The Capital Group, a $1.4 trillion privately held investment management firm.
+Ms. Pretlow has built a career helping company leaders maximize shareholder and stakeholder value—negotiating hundreds of millions in revenue across her career.
+She is a former Senior Vice President of The Capital Group, a $1.4 trillion privately held investment management firm.
 While there, she headed the firm’s public fund business development and client relationship group and was also responsible for large client relationships.

-Pretlow is passionately and actively involved on nonprofit and foundation boards, including The Kresge Foundation; Northwestern University, her alma mater; the San Francisco Symphony; and her synagogue, Congregation Emanu-El, of San Francisco.
+Ms. Pretlow is passionately and actively involved on nonprofit and foundation boards, including The Kresge Foundation; Northwestern University, her alma mater; and her synagogue, Congregation Emanu-El, of San Francisco.
 In the private sector, she serves as an independent trustee on the board of an investment fund.

-Pretlow holds a B.A. in political science from Northwestern University and an MBA in finance and economics from the University’s Kellogg School of Management.
-She is currently a fellow at Stanford University’s Distinguished Careers Institute—a residential program drawing on the University’s wealth of innovation and knowledge to create new pathways for its selectively chosen participants.
+She holds a B.A. in political science from Northwestern University and an MBA in finance and economics from the University’s Kellogg School of Management.
+She is a 2018 continuing fellow at Stanford University’s Distinguished Careers Institute—a residential program drawing on the University’s wealth of innovation and knowledge to create new pathways for its selectively chosen participants.